Community - Blessed Cardinal Newman

 After a time of prayer and preparation Newman’s community gathered on the evening of 1st.
 February 1848, the eve of the Purification of the Blessed Virgin Mary, five priests, one novice and three lay brothers; Vespers was sung and the papal brief was read and then the nine received the Oratorian habit.
 It was a momentous moment for Fr.
 John Henry Newman and for the Catholic history of England.

 Two weeks later Fr Frederick Faber, who had formed a separate community of converts at Cotton Hall, North Staffordshire, came to join the Oratorians.
 His mission in Staffordshire had been supported by the Earl of Shrewsbury and he eventually persuaded Newman to relinquish Maryvale and move to Cotton, and so, on 31st.
 October 1848 Newman left Maryvale, for what turned out to be a brief stay at Cotton before moving to the old gin factory at Alcester Street in the centre of Birmingham.

 The time at Maryvale was, in a sense, a watershed in Newman’s life.
 He and his friends found their feet in the Catholic Church, prepared for the priesthood, been ordained and founded the first English Oratorian Community.
 At Maryvale Newman discerned his vocation and prepared for it by prayer, study and community life; he sets the example for all who come to Maryvale today.
-May Blessed John Henry Newman pray for Maryvale and its work, as we pray for his speedy canonisation.
+May St John Henry Newman pray for Maryvale and its work.